Spanish, Italian mid-sized banks feel funds squeeze

 For some, the pressure is now showing.

-The appetite of commercial banks to deal with other banks has waned, leading them to park 135 billion euros (117.0 billion pounds) at the ECB overnight, figures showed on Monday, marking a six-month high.
+The appetite of commercial banks to deal with other banks has waned, leading them to park 135 billion euros $191.5 billion)at the ECB overnight, figures showed on Monday, marking a six-month high.

 Although the funding position for Europe's banks is better now than at the start of the financial crisis, there are still substantial needs, analysts at Credit Suisse said on Monday.